First aid training FAQs

 If you do not do the e-learning, your 1st Response training will not be valid.
 You cannot be a first aider in Girlguiding until you have completed the e-learning.
 You can do the e-learning before or after your training session.
 We recommend doing it as close to your training session as you can.

-Yes, both the full 6-hour course and 2-hour refresher can be delivered online.
-Each participant will need to meet in-person with a trainer to check a number of practical skills as part of the course.
+Yes, the 1st Response 6-hour course can be delivered online.
+But each participant will need to meet in-person with a trainer to check a number of practical skills as part of the course.

 Approach and assessment and CPR on both children and adults must be demonstrated practically by the participants.
 Those who are not able to do this can instruct others in doing the skill.

 We encourage you to try and do your skills check with a trainer within three months of your virtual session.
 We’re allowing flexibility on this at the moment because we know Covid-19 restrictions can make it difficult.